Rwandan reproductive health: Health sector reforms

 Rwanda has advanced their policies in six main categories: health workforce, service delivery, financing, leadership and governance, medical products, vaccines and technologies, and information.
 Due to the 1994 Rwandan genocide, a great deal of health related infrastructure and professionals were destroyed, but the government increased the number of healthcare providers from 2005 to 2008 especially in rural areas.
-As for financing, Rwanda has increased from $16.94 per capita in 2003 to $45.42 per capita in 2008 with funds provided to health services based on performance in pre-natal care, postpartum natal care, and transmission of HIV from mother to child.
+As for financing, Rwanda has increased from $16.94 per capita in 2003 to $45.42 per capita in 2008 with funds provided to health services based on performance in prenatal care, postpartum natal care, and transmission of HIV from mother to child.
 The leadership and governance of Rwanda saw the need to address maternal care and reproductive health issues in order to reduce poverty in the country.
 Additionally, the government distributed predominately mainstream drugs in order to combat HIV/AIDS.
 For information, the government developed one database that provides healthy competition between health care providers and tracks their overall progress.
 The increase in mutual health insurance (MHI) has also led to an increase in the use of health services.